vmoravec/matrix/README.md

      rake stories

   Not all targets are supported by every story.
-To get the targets supported for a single story, you need to review its targets:
+To find out if a particular target is supported for a particular story, you need to review its targets:

      rake story:default:targets  # returns all targets for story named 'default'